MicrosoftDocs/Hololens/hololens/common-scenarios.md

  * Basic Common Configurations
    * Wi-Fi connectivity is disabled.
 Ethernet via USB may be enabled for LAN connectivity if necessary.
    * Not Managed.
-   * Local user account for device sign in.
+   * Local user account for device sign-in.
      * HoloLens 2 supports only one local account.
    * Varying levels of device lockdown configurations are applied via Provisioning Packages based on specific use cases.
-These configurations are typically very restricted due to secure environment requirements.
+These configurations are typically restricted because of secure environment requirements.
    * One or more applications are deployed via Provisioning Package

  * Common Challenges
-   * There is a limited set of configurations available through Provisioning Packages
+   * There's a limited set of configurations available through Provisioning Packages
-   * Cloud services are not able to be leveraged, therefore limiting the HoloLens 2 capabilities.
+   * Cloud services aren't able to be used, therefore limiting the HoloLens 2 capabilities.
-   * Higher administrative overhead since these devices have to be setup, configured, and updated manually.
+   * Higher administrative overhead since these devices have to be set up, configured, and updated manually.

 For a deployment guide that is similar to this scenario review our [Offline Secure Deployment Guide](hololens-common-scenarios-offline-secure.md).